PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ```

-#### Leaflet Routing Machine
+### Leaflet Routing Machine
-Leaflet Routing Machine is a Leaflet extension that adds routing tools to the standard map.
+_Leaflet Routing Machine_ is a Leaflet extension that adds routing tools to the standard map.
 It offers route finding with start, destination and via points, with integrated map controls for adding, editing and removing waypoints. [@leafletRoutingMachine]

-##### Getting started
+#### Setup
 The package has to be installed in the project, with the use of a script tag or by installing _leaflet-routing-machine_ with a package manager such as npm.\
 A basic example of the routing machine with two initial waypoints can be added as follows: